-Winter parent conferences shall be scheduled on eight (8) school days at the end of January of each school year.
-The first day of conference period shall be a student non-attendance/teacher workday, and the seven remaining days shall be adjusted days as defined in Section 14.7.
+Winter parent conferences will be scheduled on eight (8) school days at the end of January of each school year.
+The Tuesday prior to the Conference Prep day will be limited to a one hour principal-directed meeting.
+The first day of the conference period will be a student non-attendance/teacher workday, without a staff meeting, and the eight remaining days will be adjusted days as defined in Section 14.7.
+The Tuesday during conference week will be a conference day.

 If the unit member has evidence that a student is making progress on the Common Core State Standards, the unit member need not offer a Winter Parent Conference.
-For each student at risk of retention or not making progress on standards, the unit member shall offer a face-to-face parent conference.
+For each student at risk of retention or not making progress on standards, the unit member will offer an in-person parent conference.
+Parents may opt to have a virtual or telephone conference.
 The District and OGEA encourage unit members to conduct Winter Parent Conferences via telephone.
-The Tuesday prior to Winter Parent Conference shall be assigned as the professional day for January.